-Notwithstanding that a Security Holder may receive interest payments or discount, as the case may be, on the Securities free of withholding tax, the Security Holder will technically be liable for Irish tax (and levies if an individual recipient) in respect of such interest payments or discount, as the case may be, unless an exemption applies.
+Notwithstanding that a Security Holder may receive interest payments or discount, as the case may be, on the Securities free of withholding tax, the Security Holder will technically be liable for Irish tax (and, if applicable, pay related social insurance and the universal social charge if an individual recipient) in respect of such interest payments or discount, as the case may be, unless an exemption applies.
 There is an exemption from Irish income tax on interest or discount, as the case may be, under section 198 of the TCA that applies in certain circumstances.